Source-Controller/gatsby-nehalm/demo/content/posts/features/features.md

 updated: 2019-07-29
 ---

-Nehalem is feature-rich; many things like SEO, search functionality or responsive for all devices (mobile, tablet and desktop) are already implemented.
+Nehalem is feature-rich; many things like SEO, search functionality or optimization for all devices (mobile, tablet and desktop) are already implemented.
 Let's take a look at all features available:

 ## Dynamic navigation